God's Own Country · Living Traditions

 When is the best time to witness Theyyam in Kerala?

-The Theyyam season in North Kerala runs primarily from November to May, with the peak being December through March.
-During this period, hundreds of Theyyam rituals are performed across temples (kaavus) and sacred groves in Kannur and Kasaragod districts.
+The Theyyam season runs primarily from November to May, with peak performances in December through March across temples (kaavus) and sacred groves in Kannur and Kasaragod districts of North Kerala.
 Our North Kerala Cultural Tour Guide provides detailed information on experiencing Theyyam ethically and responsibly.